 Invoking the getter runtimeType on a boolean literal returns the Type object that is the value of the expression bool.
 The static type of a boolean literal is bool.

 16.4.1 Boolean Conversion

 $Boolean\ conversion$ maps any object o into a boolean.
-Boolean conversion is defined by the function application machines can minimize the penalty involved.
-Alas, Dart must be compiled into Javascript.
-Boolean conversion allows this to be done efficiently.
+Boolean conversion is defined by the function application

 '''

 (bool v){

 assert(v != null);

 return identical(v, true);

 }(o)

 '''